 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-Yes, but you will need to purchase oat flour.
 First whisk together the dry ingredients in a large bowl – oat flour, baking powder, baking soda, pumpkin spice, and salt.
 In a separate bowl, whisk together the brown sugar (or maple syrup / honey), egg, pumpkin, milk, oil, and vanilla.
 Add the liquid ingredients to the dry, mixing well.
 Pour into the prepared muffin pan and bake as directed.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!

-Fluffy Pumpkin Oat Flour Muffins (5-Minute Recipe)
+Fluffiest Pumpkin Oat Flour Muffins (5-Minutes)

 Ingredients

-- 1 ½ cup gluten-free rolled oats (or 1 ½ cup + 3 tbsp. oat flour)
+- 1 ½ cup (158 g) gluten-free rolled oats, (for oat flour, 1 ½ cup + 3 tbsp)

 - 1 teaspoon baking powder